PacketAnglers/containerlab/README.md

 <img src="images/gcp-clab-v3.png" width="450">

-Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).
 ## Step 1: Create GCP Account

+You need a Gmail account and then you can activate your GCP account.
 Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).
 Free $300 Credit to use for 90 days.
 No autocharge after free trial ends.

 Typical VM Usage Fee is:  $0.25/hr (8 vCPUs 32GM RAM)